-The purpose of the DRF grant is to provide ongoing support to participants in order to achieve housing stability.
 The Income Verification Worksheet (DRF-212) and verification of sources of income should be completed at initial intake and updated every 90 days thereafter.
 At recertification, the sources of income should be current within 30 days.
 At recertification, grantees need to evaluate households assisted for both need and eligibility, including: